aitan75/jqapi/README.md

 # Java Quantum API

 _**jqapi**_ is a Java Api to test quantum computing concepts.
-You can simulate your quantum circuit with local simulator.
+At the moment you can simulate your quantum circuit with a local simulator.

 ***